A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Preliminaries

 \item We also assume that all packets have different weights.
 Any instance can be transformed into an instance with distinct weights through infinitesimal perturbation of the weights, without affecting the competitive ratio.
-Thus the $0$-weight packets from the previous assumption have, in fact, infinitesimal positive weights.
-The purpose of this assumption is to facilitate consistent tie-breaking, in particular uniqueness of plans (to be defined shortly).
+Thus the virtual packets from the previous assumption have, in fact, infinitesimal positive weights, although in the calculations we treat these values as being equal $0$.
+The only purpose of this assumption is to facilitate consistent tie-breaking, in particular uniqueness of plans (to be defined shortly). \end{enumerate} A careful reader may notice that assumption~\ref{ass:virtualPackets} as written reveals the value of $\timehorizon$ to the online algorithm.
+This does not affect our analysis because, for any instance, if the maximum packet deadline in this instance is $d_{\malymax}$, then the computation of our algorithm is independent of the choice of the time horizon $\timehorizon\ge d_{\malymax}$, provided that the ties between weights of virtual $0$-weight packets are broken in favor of earlier-deadline packets, in the sense that those with larger deadlines are considered ``lighter''. \footnote{An alternative and equivalent approach would be to change the time horizon dynamically, so that it is always equal to the maximum deadline of already released packets.
+This, however, creates some minor but distracting technical difficulties in the analysis.
+As yet another option, one can show that, in fact, modifying the definition of {\BDPS} by having the time horizon revealed when the computation starts does not affect the optimal competitive ratio.
+We don't need such a strong statement, however, for our analysis. }